 If you are concerned that your child has a urinary tract infection (UTI), make an appointment with the child's doctor or nurse within 24 hours.
 Waiting to start treatment can increase the risk of damage to the kidneys.

 Urine testing — A urine sample is needed to determine if the child has a UTI.
 In young children who are not toilet trained, initial testing may be performed on a urine sample collected in a bag.
 However, if those results suggest that the child has a UTI, it is usually necessary to insert a thin sterile tube (a catheter) into the bladder to obtain a urine sample.
 The use of bags to collect urine for urine culture is discouraged because the results are often misleading.

 In older children who can use the toilet, you can collect a urine sample by having the child urinate into a sterile cup.

 After obtaining the urine, a urine dipstick test is usually done in the office.
 If the test is positive for a UTI, the doctor or nurse will send the urine sample to a lab for urine culture to confirm the diagnosis.
 The culture helps decide which antibiotic is best.
 It takes up to 48 hours for germs to grow, so the culture results are not available right away.

 Based on the child's symptoms and the results of the dipstick test, the doctor or nurse may decide to start antibiotics before urine culture results are available.

 Imaging tests — Imaging tests, such as ultrasound, can show if a child's urinary system did not form correctly before birth.
 If the urinary system is abnormal, a child is more likely to have UTIs.
-A kidney ultrasound is generally done in younger children (less than three to five years old) or in children who have had more than one UTI generally have more detailed imaging tests (a voiding cystourethrogram [VCUG] test) to look for abnormalities that may have been missed by the ultrasound.
+A kidney ultrasound is generally done in younger children (less than three to five years old).
+Children who have had more than one UTI generally have more detailed imaging tests (a voiding cystourethrogram [VCUG] test) to look for abnormalities that may have been missed by the ultrasound.